ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ### Fire Fly Ability

-1. Add another `ability` to the fire staff `weapon` as a child by dragging it in from the Gameplay Objects section of **CORE Content**.
+1. Add another `ability` to the fire staff `weapon` as a child by dragging it in from the Gameplay Objects section of **Core Content**.

 2. Change the name of the ability to "FireFly".